Skip to content

 • The inverse matris [Qp]-1 contains those elements of the inverse matrix Q-1 which have indices referring to the base vectors of the sub-space SP.

-In the next post we will check all results and claims of this post series for a 4-dimensional MVN and its ellipsoids, which we will project down to 3-sub-spaces and 2-dimensional coordinate planes.
+we will prepare numerical experiments to check all results and claims of this post series for ellipsoids in the ℝ4, which we will project down to 3-sub-spaces and 2-dimensional coordinate planes.
+Such experiments require a series of steps and tools.

 Links and literature